 Fruit is a symbol of generosity across cultures.
 In Fallen Fruit’s work, fruit offers a platform for sharing, storytelling, and collective understanding.
 Studies have shown that fruit trees have further positive impacts: catching rainwater and removing pollutants from the soil and air; supporting the ecosystem of bees, birds, and wildlife; promoting well-being and food security; increasing property values; and creating more beautiful and walkable streets.
 Researchers have even linked an increased tree canopy to decreased crime rates.

 To help plant fruit trees across New Orleans, donate to Fallen Fruit’s Kickstarter campaign before it ends on Tuesday, November 21.
 We have four weeks to meet our fundraising goal of $20,000, and we can’t do it without you.
+Those looking to raise funds for their own projects, businesses or personal uses may want to consider applying for a loan.
 For Kickstarter rewards, the artists have designed a selection of exclusive items ranging from tote bags and fruit jam to limited-edition prints and experiences, including the opportunity to dedicate a fruit tree in your name or in honor of a loved one.

 That’s Not All…